rsong/CFSCNN/README.md

 # CFSCNN
 The source codes are based on matconvnet.

-Create a folder and name it data.
+Create a new folder 'data' and then create 3 subfolders 'deploynet', 'modelnet40' and 'models' in it.

 Download the pretrained net from